 By Rep. Lawrence E. Lockman

-Rep. Lawrence Lockman (R-Bradley) is serving his fourth term in the Maine House of Representatives.
-He is co-founder and president of the conservative nonprofit Maine First Project.
+Rep. Lawrence E. Lockman (R-Amherst) is serving his second term in the Maine House of Representatives, District 137.
+He serves on the Labor, Commerce, Research & Economic Development Committee.
 He may be reached at [email protected].